 Bangkok, Thailand.
 The walk from our (decently modern) apartment to the nearest subway station took 7-8 minutes and required ignoring at least a dozen beggars, women calling out ‘massage’, taxi drivers calling out ‘taxi’.
 Every.
 Single.
 Day.
 It has some charms and is the best place to network with entrepreneurs in Thailand, but I couldn’t wait to move.

 What was the EASIEST country you ever visited (ie: easiest immigration, easiest to open a local bank account, etc)?

-Was about to say the US, but that’s only because I’m from there.
-Felt easy enough to get set up and started in Canada for the months we lived there.
+I was about to say the US, but that’s only because I’m from there.
+It felt easy enough to get set up and started in Canada for the months we lived there.